Niagara Falls Suspension Bridge: John Augustus Roebling's railway bridge

-When Roebling was called to the Niagara Suspension Bridge project in 1851, he had six suspension structures to his name.
+Roebling's managerial strategy was to present papers filled with meticulous calculations and drawings, but he also confronted his detractors and made bold exaltations about his work.
+He openly called European suspension bridges—including American suspension bridges built with European techniques—weak, and occasionally sniped at Ellet's and Stephenson's works.
 He found Ellet's final plan to be impractical; the bridge would have been too heavy and expensive.
 Roebling had another design in mind: the double-deck bridge he had proposed earlier during the bidding.
 The lower deck, level with the edge of the chasm, would convey passengers and carriages, and the upper deck, 18 ft above, would allow fully laden trains to continue their journeys non-stop, albeit at a speed of 5 mph.
 Roebling reasoned that the decks and sufficient trusses would form a rigid tube, making the bridge stiffer than a normal suspension bridge.
 The theory was similar to that of the tubular bridge but implemented at a lower cost.
 The engineering community was critical of Roebling's project.
 Robert Stephenson, builder of the tubular Britannia Bridge, was among those shortlisted to complete the Niagara Suspension Bridge before Roebling's selection.
 Stephenson had submitted a design for a tubular bridge, and in 1859 he built a large and expensive tubular bridge for the Grand Trunk Railway at Montreal, Quebec.
 The bridge builder then said in derision of Roebling's suspension railway, "If your bridge succeeds, mine is a magnificent blunder."

 In the face of criticism, Roebling completed the project in four years, using Ellet's bridge as scaffolding.
 The railway deck was stress-tested by the crossing of the 23 ST steam engine London at a speed of 8 mph on March 8, 1855.
 Ten days later the upper deck of the bridge was officially opened; the lower deck had been opened to the public a year earlier.
-As the first commercial passenger train trundled over the bridge, the two countries were finally connected by railroad across the Niagara River.
-The successful crossings of these and later trains made Roebling's Suspension Bridge the first working suspension railway bridge in history.
+Roebling's Suspension Bridge was the first working suspension railway bridge in history.